 The Service Owner is accountable for the service

 The Service Owner must know exactly how the service and its components work.
-Having sufficient knowledge regarding the design and operation of the service will give the Service Owner the necessary tools for service management and to troubleshoot any problems in service delivery.
+Having sufficient knowledge regarding the design and operation of the service will give the Service Owner the necessary tools and to troubleshoot any problems in service delivery.
 It will also help the Service Owner to initiate any actions or improvements necessary to have the service run smoothly.
 Furthermore, it is the Service Owner’s prerogative to escalate any problems regarding the service to senior management in the case of service delivery problems with a potentially massive financial impact on the business.
 While the Service Level Manager is responsible for the details of service level management, the Service Owner is the person who is able to make commitments regarding the use of resources and capabilities for a specific service.
-This is all part of the service management responsibilities of the Service Owner.
+This is all part of the responsibilities of the Service Owner.

 Service Owner accountability throughout the ITIL Service Lifecycle